Tight frames over the quaternions and equiangular lines: Tight frames

 \subsection{The variational characterisation of tight frames}

 We now seek to extend the variational characterisation for tight frames \cite{BF03}, \cite{W03}.
-This is most easily proved from the spectral decomposition of the frame operator using the formula $\trace(AB)=\trace(BA)$ (see \cite{W18}, Theorem 6.1).
+For $\Cd$, this is most easily and transparently proved from the spectral decomposition of the frame operator using $\trace(AB)=\trace(BA)$ (see \cite{W18}, Theorem 6.1).
 This trace formula no longer holds over the quaternions, even for $1\times 1$ matrices.
 Instead, we will use the fact

 which follows from the special case $\Re(ab)=\Re(ba)$, $\forall a,b\in\HH$.

 The general spectral theory of matrices over $\HH$ is fraught (see \cite{R14}), since

 so that if $v$ is a (right) eigenvector for $\gl$, then $v\ga$ is an eigenvector for eigenvalue $\ga^{-1}\gl\ga$.
 However, {\bf Hermitian matrices} (those with $A^*=A$), have real eigenvalues and are unitarily diagonalisable, as in the complex case.